White Collar Crime

 If you are facing charges in Fort Bend County for a white collar crime, your future depends on the decisions you make today.
 If convicted, you could face severe punishments and penalties for both felony and misdemeanor white collar crimes, including a criminal record, prison or jail sentence and large fines.

-Whether you are charged with a white collar crime in Fort Bend County or a surrounding county, the prosecutor still has the burden to prove that you committed the crime beyond a reasonable doubt.
+Whether you are charged with a white collar crime in Fort Bend County or Harris County, the prosecutor still has the burden to prove that you committed the crime beyond a reasonable doubt.
 It is the criminal defense attorney’s job to craft your best defense and work hard to prevent the prosecution from meeting their burden of proof.

 Richmond, Texas White Collar Crime Lawyer

-If you have been charged with a white collar crime in Fort Bend County or the surrounding counties of Harris, Montgomery County, Liberty County, Chambers County, Brazoria County and Waller County, contact the law offices of James G. Sullivan and Associates for a free consultation at (281) 546-6428.
+If you have been charged with a white collar crime in Fort Bend County or Harris County, contact the law offices of James G. Sullivan and Associates for a free consultation at (281) 546-6428.

 White Collar Criminal Offenses in Texas